 Click on "Find my Senator!" and "Find my Representative!" and follow the instructions on the Home page.

-It's not supposed to be easy to pass an amendment through Congress.
-The first step is finding members who'll sponsor it for introduction and commit to making it their first priority.
-Most government officers are decent people who want to do a good job and assist the public.
 Many members of Congress want this amendment themselves.
 They don't like being beholden.
 But being the first to say so is another matter.
 Private interests will be impacted, so money will be spent to retain money's power, and false and misleading statements will be harnessed to retain the power of false and misleading statements (see Redistricting for Balanced Access).
 Remember Congress represents the public's will, and the people have the responsibility to correct defects in our governance processes.
-It isn’t easy but it’s been done 27 (18, anyway) times, and it’s always been a challenge.
+It isn’t easy but it’s been done 27 times, and it’s always been a challenge.

 There are three stages to Congressional passage of an amendment:

-Just don’t let a Constitutional Convention be involved (see Protect Your Rights in 2015)!
+Just don’t let a Constitutional Convention be involved (see The Con-Con Con)!

 We can get endorsements from public figures and from groups working for political process reform.
 If they already support a measure that is ineffective, unenforceable, self-defeating, or easily changed or revoked, communicate this to them and ask for their support of this amendment, which is effective, enforceable and lasting.
 A unified movement will succeed much faster than one with splinter groups promoting different measures.
 Of course, opponents of reform will insist on vocally supporting useless measures for just that reason.
 This proposal shows the differences.
 Tell people!